 A medically equipped land or air vehicle which transports patients to hospitals.
 Ambulances are used to respond to medical emergencies by emergency medical services.

 The monetary contribution voluntarily given by a Member to OneShare.
-It is a fixed dollar amount, a portion of which will be dedicated to share in other Members’ Eligible medical expenses as assigned by OneShare according to the Membership Guidelines.
-This amount must be submitted by the Member before any of the Member’s medical expenses during the applicable period will be considered for Sharing.
+It is a fixed dollar amount, a portion of which will be dedicated to share in other Members’ Eligible Medical Expenses as assigned by OneShare according to the Guidelines.
+This amount must be submitted by the Member to remain active and eligible to submit Medical Expenses incurred during the applicable period for sharing.

 The date on which a health care service was provided.

-An individual must be either the Primary Member’s spouse or unmarried child; including a natural child (from the moment of birth if born after the Program Effective Date), a stepchild, adopted child, Eligible foster child, or grandchild (residing with Primary Member).
-The Dependent child must be defined as a legal Dependent of the Primary Member for maintenance and support, and must be under the age of twenty-seven (27)2 at the beginning of the Program Year.
-Disabled Dependent children over age 27 and who are financially dependent upon the Primary Member are Eligible to continue on the Program as a Dependent.
-Proof of disability and dependency is required within 31 days following such 27th birthday.
+A Primary Member’s spouse or unmarried child, including a natural child (from the moment of birth if born after the Program Active Date), a stepchild, adopted child, eligible foster child, or grandchild (residing with the Primary Member).
+The Dependent child must be a legal dependent of the Primary Member for maintenance, support, and health care decisions, and must be age twenty-six (26) or younger as of the Active Date.
+A Dependent will be removed from the Membership at the end of the billing cycle in which the Dependent reaches age 27, but may enroll in a new Program without starting over on applicable Waiting Periods or Program Maximum accumulations.
+Disabled Dependent children age twenty-seven (27) and older who are financially dependent upon the Primary Member are eligible to continue on the Program as a Dependent.
+Proof of disability and dependency (such as a court order and/or the Primary Member’s claim of the Dependent on his or her income taxes) is required within 31 days following such 27th birthday.

 Emergency Care provided on an Outpatient basis at a Facility.